HariSekhon/Prometheus/README.md

 #### Run Prometheus

-Run Prometheus locally, installing it if not already installed:
+Run Prometheus locally from root or repo against `prometheus.yml`:

 ```shell
 bash-tools/monitoring/prometheus.sh
 ```

+(installs it if not already installed)

 Or using [Ansible](https://github.com/HariSekhon/Ansible) (Linux only):